Isidore-Guild/statenvertaling/README.md

 * Strong’s Numbers
 * Words added to the translation are marked with transChange (these appear in Italics in the printed text)

-### To be fixed
-* The diaereses on e (ë) seem to have gone missing.
-I have compiled a list of verses with ë from the official module, which I will reduce to a list of words using ë.

 ### Other differences:
 * I have elected to mark the original versification in square brackets for now.